Plug-in hybrid: Series production

 Deliveries to retail customers of the limited edition McLaren P1 supercar began in the UK in October 2013, and the Porsche Panamera S E-Hybrid began deliveries in the U.S. in November 2013.
 The first retail deliveries of the Cadillac ELR took place in the U.S. in December 2013.
 The BMW i8 and the limited edition Volkswagen XL1 were released to retail customers in Germany in June 2014.
 The Porsche 918 Spyder was also released in Europe and the U.S. in 2014.
 The first units of the Audi A3 Sportback e-tron and Volkswagen Golf GTE were registered in Germany in August 2014.

-Volkswagen XL with passenger-side door opened.
+Volkswagen XL1 with passenger-side door opened.

-In 2013, Volkswagen started limited production on the Volkswagen XL1, a two-seater diesel-powered plug-in hybrid vehicle designed to be able to travel 100 km/L on diesel, while still being both roadworthy and practical.
-The model is unique in that it is one of the only mass produced plug-in diesel hybrid vehicles and one of the only mass produced diesel hybrid vehicles in general.
+In 2013, Volkswagen began limited production of the Volkswagen XL1, a two-seater diesel-powered plug-in hybrid vehicle designed to travel 100 km/L on diesel, while remaining both roadworthy and practical.
+The model is unique in that it is one of the few mass-produced plug-in diesel hybrid vehicles and among the few mass-produced diesel hybrids in general.

-In December 2014 BMW announced the group is planning to offer plug-in hybrid versions of all its core-brand models using eDrive technology developed for its BMW i brand plug-in vehicles (BMW i3 and BMW i8).
-The goal of the company is to use plug-in technology to continue offering high performance vehicles while reducing emissions below 100g/km.
+In December 2014, BMW announced the group is planning to offer plug-in hybrid versions of all its core-brand models using eDrive technology developed for its BMW i brand plug-in vehicles (BMW i3 and BMW i8).
+The company's goal is to use plug-in technology to continue offering high-performance vehicles while reducing emissions to below 100g/km.
 The first model available for retail sales will be the 2016 BMW X5 eDrive, with the production version unveiled at the 2015 Shanghai Motor Show.
 The second generation Chevrolet Volt was unveiled at the January 2015 North American International Auto Show, and retail deliveries began in the U.S. and Canada in October 2015.

-In March 2015 Audi said they planned on making a plug-in hybrid version of every model series, and that they expect plug-in hybrids, together with natural gas vehicles and battery-electric drive systems, to have a key contribution in achieving the company's targets.
+In March 2015, Audi said it planned to make a plug-in hybrid version of every model series and expected plug-in hybrids, along with natural gas vehicles and battery-electric drive systems, to make a key contribution to achieving the company's targets.
 Also in March 2015, Mercedes-Benz announced that the company's main emphasis regarding alternative drives in the next years will be on plug-in hybrids.
 The carmaker planned to introduce 10 new plug-in hybrid models by 2017.
 Other plug-in hybrid released in 2015 are the BYD Tang, Volkswagen Passat GTE, Volvo XC90 T8, and the Hyundai Sonata PHEV.